+Are you wondering how to transplant a Christmas cactus that's outgrown its pot?
 Christmas cactus (Schlumbergera truncata) is native to Brazil, where it can be found growing on trees and among rocks.
-It is most commonly grown in the U.S. as a houseplant, although it can be grown outdoors in U.S. Department of Agriculture plant hardiness zones 10 to 12.
+It's most commonly grown in the U.S. as a houseplant, although it can be grown outdoors in U.S. Department of Agriculture plant hardiness zones 10 to 12.
 These cacti must be transplanted or repotted occasionally to give them fresh soil and room to grow.

-Repot Christmas cacti every three years right after they finish blooming.
-They should not be transplanted more often because they grow slowly and prefer to be pot bound.
+A Christmas cactus usually only needs to be transplanted every three to four years.
+They shouldn't be transplanted more often because they grow slowly and prefer to be pot bound.
 A pot-bound Christmas cactus will be more likely to bloom profusely.
-If the Christmas cactus does not bloom, transplant it in late winter.
+If the Christmas cactus doesn't bloom, transplant it in late winter.

 Select a Container